 Annex N– Notifiable diseases

 It is essential that clinicians ensure that the notification form is completed and submitted to the proper officer within three days or in the event of urgent cases, within 24 hours by telephone.
-Where doubt exists, guidance can be sought from [insert details of local HPT].
+Where doubt exists, guidance can be sought from Surrey and Sussex Health Protection Unit at Horesham on 0845 8942944.

 --------------